The NBA’s Technology Focused Sponsorships

-As the NBA Finals kicks off between the Golden State Warriors and Boston Celtics, many fans have enjoyed a season full of surprises and great basketball.
+As another NBA Finals kicks off, many fans have enjoyed a season full of surprises and great basketball.
 For those who tuned into watching the NBA playoff games, many would not have missed the main sponsors on the home court of the games: Google, Meta and Microsoft.
 The tech giants have built a large market share within the technology sector and have tied their marketing affiliations with the NBA.
 Diving more into the meaning of these sponsorship deals, we find the heavy push the NBA is making with advancements for the future of the game.

 NBA courts with each of the Tech Sponsorships

 The NBA recently made its way into the Metaverse with a futuristic concept known as “NBA Lane”, which allows fans to take part in the NBA’s virtual reality concept.
 The newly introduced technological concept can be found on the Meta Quest 2 headset.
 The large growth in Meta’s partnership with the NBA is to help promote the future of sports through virtual reality.
 The virtual reality concept allows fans to: engage in a free throw shootout with friends, low-gravity dunk contest, and watching NBA content.
 The Metaverse partnership is bringing to life a whole new layer to the sports world and allowing fans to start a new wave of interaction with their favorite teams and players.